Psychosis: Hallucinations

 A visceral hallucination, also called a cenesthetic hallucination, is characterized by visceral sensations in the absence of stimuli.
 Cenesthetic hallucinations may include sensations of burning, or re-arrangement of internal organs.

 Delusions

-Psychosis may involve delusional beliefs.
-A delusion is a fixed, false idiosyncratic belief, which does not change even when presented with incontrovertible evidence to the contrary.
-Delusions are context- and culture-dependent: a belief which inhibits critical functioning and is widely considered delusional in one population may be common (and even adaptive) in another, or in the same population at a later time.
+A delusion is a fixed, false, idiosyncratic belief, which does not change even when presented with incontrovertible evidence to the contrary.
+Delusions are context- and culture-dependent: a belief that inhibits critical functioning and is widely considered delusional in one population may be common (and even adaptive) in another, or in the same population at a later time.
 Since normative views may contradict available evidence, a belief need not contravene cultural standards in order to be considered delusional.

-A delusion is a belief that is clearly false and that indicates an abnormality in the affected person’s content of thought.
-The false belief is not accounted for by the person’s cultural or religious background or his or her level of intelligence.
-The key feature of a delusion is the degree to which the person is convinced that the belief is true.
-A person with a delusion will hold firmly to the belief regardless of evidence to the contrary.
-Delusions can be difficult to distinguish from overvalued ideas, which are unreasonable ideas that a person holds, but the affected person has at least some level of doubt as to its truthfulness.
-A person with a delusion is absolutely convinced that the delusion is real.
-Delusions are a symptom of either a medical, neurological, or mental disorder.
-Delusions may be present in any of the following mental disorders: (1) Psychotic disorders, or disorders in which the affected person has a diminished or distorted sense of reality and cannot distinguish the real from the unreal, including schizophrenia, schizoaffective disorder, delusional disorder, schizophreniform disorder, shared psychotic disorder, brief psychotic disorder, and substance-induced psychotic disorder, (2) Bipolar disorder, (3) Major depressive disorder with psychotic features (4) Delirium, and (5) Dementia.
+However, the DSM-5 considers a belief delusional only if it is not widely accepted within a cultural or subcultural context.

 Prevalence in schizophrenia is generally considered at least 90%, and around 50% in bipolar disorder.